i4Ds/whisper-finetune/README.md

 ## Configuration

 Modify the YAML files in the `configs/` directory to customize your fine-tuning process.
 Refer to the existing configuration files for examples of available options.

+## Thank you

+The starting point of this repository was the excellent repository by [Jumon](https://github.com/jumon) at https://github.com/jumon/whisper-finetuning

 ## Contributing